tmarsteel/network-layout/layout process idea.md

-## Stage 1 - Identifying the cornerstone Stations and their relations
+## Stage 1 - Laying out the cornerstone stations relative to each other

-### Identifying cornerstones
+### 1.1 Identifying cornerstones

 A run of stations all served by the same 1..n lines is very simple to layout because there's not much choice.
 Thus, these can be ignored in the first stage for simplicity and speed.
 Thus, the first stage consist of finding the "cornerstone" stations; the stations that will be the most difficult to